dww100/sct/doc/brktos.md

 Increments MX, MY, MZ Are
 ~~~~~~

-When *output type* = 0 the summary data is appended to the coordinated in output file.
+When *output type* = 0 the summary data is appended to the coordinated in output file
+(starts with the line "brktos: This Version 1.20 from 30/10/2013.").
 This may cause problems when used as input for other SCT programs.